zekaryas1/notes/docs/Programming langs/JavaScript/You Should Know JavaScript.md

 > Syntax => splice(start_index, number_of_elts_to_remove, …list_of_elts_to_add)

-- Remove elets with Splice
+- Remove elements with Splice

 ```js
 let array = [1,2,3,4,5];